 U.S. Geological Survey.
 Winding Stair, 1898, U.S. Department of the Interior, USGS

 Steve Warren has written an excellent article that includes actual photographs of the recovery efforts with the J.R.
 Williams.
-Be sure to check out his book, Warren goes in to much greater depth on the Civil War in Indian Territory, centering around Battle Creek.
-The Second Battle of Cabin Creek: Brilliant Victory (Civil War Series).
+Be sure to check out his book, The Second Battle of Cabin Creek: Brilliant Victory (Civil War Series).
+Warren goes into much greater depth on the Civil War in Indian Territory, centering around Battle Creek.

 © 2010 Eric Standridge